 Achilles Tendon Injuries

-Tendonosis, Tendonitis, and Achilles Tendon Rupture
+Tendinosis, Tendonitis, and Rupture

 Call for an Appointment 919-613-7797

 If you have pain and swelling in your heel and/or lower calf and have trouble running, jumping, or walking, you may have injured your Achilles tendon and should seek medical attention.
 Our foot and ankle specialists treat the full range of Achilles tendon injuries, including tendon tears, inflammation, chronic pain, bone spurs, and neglected older injuries.
 We work to identify and address the cause of your injury, eliminate your pain, and restore your mobility as quickly and safely as possible.
+This includes a variety of non-surgical and surgical interventions, developed specifically for each person's unique situation.

 Find an Achilles Tendon Injuries Doctor